Tremor Monitor Unit

 Simple Non-Invasive Eyelid Sensor

-A simple piezoelectric sensor adheres to the closed eyelid (surgery version shown).
-This type of single-use contact sensor detects minute mechanical movements of the eye and is reliable and inexpensive.
-It is safe and effective and has been used on hundreds of patients for over 20 years.
+A simple piezoelectric sensor adheres to the closed eyelid and obtains continuouys accurate readings during open eye awake and closed eye asleep states.
+This type of single-use contact sensor detects minute nano-meter scale mechanical movements of the eye and is reliable and inexpensive.
+Piezoelectric eye sensor is safe and effective and has been used on hundreds of patients for over 20 years.

 - Single Use